laravel/bootcamp.laravel.com/resources/docs/deploying.md

 From the *Servers* page, click the *Create Server* button.

 Next, select your server provider.
 You'll be presented with several options depending on your provider.
-The default options will be perfect for deploying Chirper, but we'd recommend reviewing all of the available options for your chosen provider to ensure everything matches your requirements and budget.
+The default options will be perfect for deploying Chirper, but we recommend reviewing all of the available options for your chosen provider to ensure everything matches your requirements and budget.

 > **Note**
-> We'd recommend starting with an "App Server", which will provision everything you need all on one server.
+> We recommend starting with an "App Server", which will provision everything you need all on one server.
 You may destroy the server when you're finished to avoid unnecessary costs.

 Creating a server takes about 10 minutes, depending on your provider and the options selected.

 ## Creating a site (optional)

 Forge will automatically create a "default" site on your new server.
-This is perfect for deploying our application because we can visit it using the servers IP address, instead of purchasing a domain name.
+This is perfect for deploying our application because we can visit it using the server's public IP address instead of purchasing a domain name.

-If you'd like to use a domain name then we would recommend visiting the *Sites* tab of your server to delete the "default" site and create a new site.
+If you would like to use a domain name then we recommend visiting the *Sites* tab of your server to delete the "default" site and create a new site.
 You may create as many sites as you need.
 You'll also have the option to create a database for your new site.

 Select your site, and then click on it's name in the heading to visit your site and see Forge's default site page.